Tomo Sakurai

 Tomoe Hatta (八田 友江, Hatta Tomoe), known professionally as Tomo Sakurai (櫻井 智, Sakurai Tomo), was a Japanese actress and singer.
-Originally part of the idol trio Lemon Angel, she started her voice acting career in the 1990s, starring as Mylene Flare Jenius in Macross 7, Meimi Haneoka in Saint Tail, Makimachi Misao in Rurouni Kenshin, the titular character of Super Doll Licca-chan, and Idolmaster: Xenoglossia (2007) and Cynthia in all Pokémon animated entries since Pokémon the Series: Diamond and Pearl.
+Originally part of the idol trio Lemon Angel, she started her voice acting career in the 1990s, starring as Mylene Flare Jenius in Macross 7, Meimi Haneoka in Saint Tail, Makimachi Misao in Rurouni Kenshin, the titular character of Super Doll Licca-chan, and Cynthia in all Pokémon animated entries since Pokémon the Series: Diamond and Pearl.
 She briefly came out of retirement during the last few years of her life, voicing Kaede in the 2024 anime Grandpa and Grandma Turn Young Again.

 Biography

 Early life and career

 Tomoe Hatta, a native of Chiba Prefecture, was born on September 10, 1971, the youngest of four children.
 She graduated from Hinode Girls' High School.

 She became interested in "standing on stage" after seeing a musical Shonentai was performing in while in junior high school, and she applied for three auditions she saw in advertisements on Monthly Deview.
 Having seen that her three older sisters begged their parents to let them fulfill their entertainment industry ambitions but were opposed, she auditioned without telling her parents.
 She passed all three auditions she applied to and joined L Staff Promotion, the first to contact her.

 After working as a mascot girl for Kijima's KISS Racing Team, Sakurai debuted in 1987 as a member of the idol group Lemon Angel with Miki Emoto and Erika Shima.
 The group disbanded in 1990.